-EU case law is available in full text from the web site of the European Court of Justice (from 1997), or via EUR-Lex and the fee-based CELEX database.
+EU case law is available in full text from the web site of the European Court of Justice (from 1997), or via EUR-Lex.
 The official print publication for EU cases is the Sammlung der Rechtsprechung des Europäischen Gerichtshofs, which covers the decisions of the European Court of Justice since 1954.
 A number of commercial services are available as well.

 All German states publish their enacted state laws and ordinances in state law gazettes and gazettes of ordinances (the old states starting from 1947 and the new states of the former East Germany from 1990).
 The publishing authority may vary from one state to another and can be the state parliament, the ministry of the interior or ministry of justice, or others.
 In addition, most of the states publish administrative gazettes with administrative rules and ordinances.
 Consolidated versions are available in looseleaf format or on CD-ROM.

 Some states such as Bavaria, which existed before World War II, published law gazettes as early as then.
 The laws of such states were revised after the war as necessary.
 In the 1950s, most German states published compilations of revised laws to reflect the changes and amendments that had been made after World War II.